-Acorn classification - Gambling offline
+Acorn classification - Gambling / betting offline

-- Acorn from CACI is a geodemographic segmentation dataset which classifies postcodes in the UK on factors such as demographics, lifestyles and behaviours, by splitting into 7 categories, 22 groups and 65 types [1]. - It is designed to help understand the needs and behaviours of residents, which can help inform various decisions such as resource allocation, service provision and policy making. - Each Acorn group has characteristics under the lifestyle classifications, one of which is gambling.
-According to Acorn, gambling offline is more common in the Acorn groups called 'Low Income Living' [2]. - This group makes up 2.3%, approximately 17,000 residents in Oxfordshire - Areas in Oxfordshire that have a greater number of residents in this group reside in Greater Leys (18%), Banbury Grimsbury (12%), Blackbird Leys (11%), and Churchill (9%).
-These are some of the 20% most deprived in the county [3].
+- Acorn from CACI is a geodemographic segmentation dataset which classifies postcodes in the UK on factors such as demographics, lifestyle and behaviours, by splitting into 7 categories, 22 groups and 65 types [1]. - It is designed to help understand the needs and behaviours of residents which can help inform various decisions such as resource allocation, service provision and policy making. - Each Acorn group has characteristics, one of which is gambling offline under the lifestyle classifications.
+According to Acorn gambling offline more common in the Acorn groups called 'Low Income Living' [2]. - This group makes up 2.3%, approximately 17,000 residents in Oxfordshire - Areas in Oxfordshire that have a greater number of residents in this group reside in Greater Leys (18%), Banbury Grimsbury (12%), Blackbirc Leys (11%) and Churchill (9%).
+These are some of the 20% most deprive in the county [3].